KevinDenis/kdenis-thesis-2016/src/README.md

 ### Part 1.
 Create State Lattice

 ### Part 2.
 Build Occupancy Grid
-  * This code differces from BuildOccGridFromLSL because here paths length are not adjusted if they cause a collision, their are simply removed from the set (marked as blocked on the online-phase).
+  * This code differs from BuildOccGridFromLSL because here paths length are not adjusted if they cause a collision, their are simply removed from the set (marked as blocked on the online-phase).
-  * This makes the creation of the StateLattice Structure simpler, since calculating at which time/length/idx a certain cel is visited for the first time is not nececeaaru anymore.
+  * This makes the creation of the StateLattice Structure simpler, since calculating at which time/length/idx a certain cel is visited for the first time is not necessary anymore.
 Just knowing which cells are occupied by taking a certain path is needed.
   * This updates the State Latice Structure.